wqliusong/my-summary/README.md

 # My Summary

 ## Summary of your usual knowledge, and learning outcomes.
-## Each recorded file uses the content profile and date to set the file name.
+## Each recorded file sets the folder name with the contents of the profile and date, with the attached demo.
 ### Classify the total catalog:
 1. JavaScript
 2. HTML